yegorski/nightwatch-test-suite/README.md

 # Getting Started with Nightwatch

-Most of the steps you're likely to skip, if you already have Node and npm installed, but I'll start from scratch regardless.
+Most of the steps you're likely to skip, if you already have Node and NPM installed, but I'll start from scratch regardless.

 ## Setup Development Environment

-1. Install [Node.js](https://nodejs.org/en/download/) and NPM (comes with lastest None.js)
+1. Install [Node.js](https://nodejs.org/en/download/) and NPM (comes with latest Node.js)
   1. Here is a good [blog post](http://blog.teamtreehouse.com/install-node-js-npm-mac) on installing both on your Mac
 1. I'm working with git (for obvious reasons, given where you're reading this :bowtie: ), so go ahead and create a GitHub repo
 1. [Install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 1. Run `git clone path-to-your-new-repo` to pull down the repo locally
 1. `cd` into your repo and run `npm init` in the root of your repo, then follow the prompts
   1. Note that you don't really need to do this.
-I'm using npm to seamlessly install the `nightwatch` dependency and have npm run my test script
+I'm using NPM to seamlessly install the `nightwatch` dependency and have NPM run my test script
 1. Install nightwatch by running the following (also in the root of your repo):
   1. `npm install nightwatch --save`
   1. Note that if you're writing acceptance tests for an existing app, you'd do yourself and your team a favor by not install nightwatch in the `dependencies` but rather in the `devDependencies` of the app. `devDependencies` are not installed in production, but are only used for testing and debugging.
 Do this instead: